FStarLang/FStar/INSTALL.md

         $ opam install ocamlfind batteries

-3. Then run the following command:

-        $ make -C src/ocaml-output

 ### Step 2.
 Extracting the sources of F* itself to OCaml ###

 0. Get an F* binary, either using the F#/.NET build process (step 1 above), or the OCaml build process (step 3 above).

-Make sure you follow the instructions above to get a working OCaml setup.
+1. Make sure you follow the instructions above to get a working OCaml setup.

-1. Once you satisfy the prerequisites for your platform, translate the F* sources from F# to OCaml using F* by running:
+2. Once you satisfy the prerequisites for your platform, translate the F* sources from F# to OCaml using F* by running:

         $ make ocaml -C src

+### Step 3.
+Building F* from the OCaml snapshot ###

+Once you have a working OCaml setup (see above) just run the following command:

+        $ make -C src/ocaml-output

+**Note:** On Windows this generates a native F* binary, that is, a binary that does *not* depend on `cygwin1.dll`, since the installer above uses a *native* Windows port of OCaml.
+Cygwin is just there to provide `make` and other utilities required for the build.
+This also means that when linking C libraries with OCaml compiled objects one needs to use the *correct* mingw libraries and *not* the Cygwin ones.
+OCaml uses special `flexlink` technology for this.
+See `contrib/CoreCrypto/ml` and `examples/crypto` for examples.

 ## Runtime dependency: Z3 SMT solver ##